 We will continue to periodically review and update our current methodology, models and the underlying assumptions, estimates and assessments we use to establish our allowance for credit losses to reflect our view of current conditions and reasonable and supportable forecasts.
 Moreover, our regulators, as part of their supervisory function, periodically review our methodology, models and the underlying assumptions, estimates and assessments we use for calculating, and the adequacy of, our allowance for credit losses.
-Our regulators, based on their judgment, may conclude that we should modify our current methodology, models or the underlying assumptions, estimates and/or recognize further losses.
+Our regulators, based on their judgment, may conclude that we should modify our current methodology, models or the underlying assumptions, estimates and assessments, increase our allowance for credit losses and/or recognize further losses.
 We will implement further enhancements or changes to our methodology, models and the underlying assumptions, estimates and assessments, as needed.